RedHatEMEA/jdg-lab/README.md

 on the same network interface.
 Using a port-offset is much less complicated than the alternatives and will be done for this lab.
 Perform the following:

-1. Make two copies of the binaries for the JDG Server, named 'node1' and 'node2'.  (*Note: Different copies of the server binaries are used as some shared state about the running container is kept.*)

-2. In a console, navigate to the /bin directory of node1 and run the following (*Note: Unique server name attributes '-Djboss.server.name' are required for each node.
+1. In a console, navigate to the /bin directory of node1 and run the following (*Note: Unique server name attributes '-Djboss.server.name' are required for each node.
 The '-Djboss.default.jgroups.stack=tcp' selects the TCP JGroups stack from the configuration.):*

 		clustered.[sh | bat] -c clustered_replicated.xml -Djboss.server.name=node1 -Djboss.default.jgroups.stack=tcp

-3. In a separate console, navigate to the /bin directory of node2 and run the following (*Note: port-offset increments the port numbers to prevent clashes between the instances*):
+2. In a separate console (bin directory should still be up), run the following (*Note(s): port-offset increments the port numbers to prevent clashes between the instances.
+Changing the server.data.dir keeps all semi-permanent state in a different directory*):

-		clustered.[sh | bat] -c clustered_replicated.xml -Djboss.server.name=node2 -Djboss.default.jgroups.stack=tcp -Djboss.socket.binding.port-offset=100
+		clustered.[sh | bat] -c clustered_replicated.xml -Djboss.server.name=node2 -Djboss.default.jgroups.stack=tcp -Djboss.socket.binding.port-offset=100 -Djboss.server.data.dir=data-node2

 *NOTE: The process should be run by a user with permissions to set up a reasonable amount of threads.
 In linux, you should use sudo or ensure your user is able to start an adequate amount of processes.*